Getty Images/iStockphoto

 A screenshot of ChatGPT after it translated a paragraph into three languages.

-Yet, misspellings and colloquial language can confuse ChatGPT and lead to mistranslations.
-To prevent miscommunication, contact centers can use ChatGPT in combination with multilingual staff.
-For example, an agent that can't speak Russian could use ChatGPT to translate an inquiry from a Russian-speaking customer.
+However, misspellings and colloquial language can confuse ChatGPT and lead to mistranslations.
+To prevent miscommunication, contact centers can use ChatGPT along with multilingual staff.
+For example, an agent who can't speak Russian could use ChatGPT to translate an inquiry from a Russian-speaking customer.
 However, if the translation doesn't seem to make sense, the agent could transfer the customer to an agent proficient in Russian.

-As agents interact with customers across channels, a generative AI virtual assistant could help in the following ways:
+As agents interact with customers across channels, an AI assistant could help in the following ways:

 • Suggest detailed responses to inquiries in real time that agents can use, edit or ignore.